 - Provide students who are visually impaired, blind, have learning/reading disabilities, or who are otherwise print-challenged with reformatted instructional and testing materials in their accessible format at the same time as all students.
 Students and SDR may notify courses that advance copies of materials may need to be made available in order to reformat materials appropriately.
 Increased reliance on and availability of digital text benefits all students.
 Other formats may include Braille, audio tape, or enlarged print. - Assist students who are deaf or hard of hearing by ensuring seating space is available in the front of the room and by making sure the room has appropriate lighting.
 If movies or slide presentations occur, an alternative lighting source will be required for students who need to see interpreters.
 Some students may use FM listening devices associated with their hearing aids that require teaching staff use a wireless (non-amplifying) microphone.
 Attempts should be made to provide open captioned films and videos. - Call for volunteers from the class as soon as the need for note taking and scribes for in-class exercises becomes apparent, taking care not to disclose the student's name or disability.
 Sometimes members of the teaching staff assume the role of scribe for examinations. - Ensure that lectures, sections, review sessions, etc. are held in physically accessible spaces when required.
 The Registrar's Office classroom section (617-495-1541) can assist when relocation of a course is necessary.
 When students make course changes after study card day and before the fifth Monday of the term, it is understood that significant delays in the preparation of reformatted materials may result, affecting both students and instructional staff.

-Final Examinations and SDR Accommodations

-The Office of the Registrar provides accommodations for all scheduled final examinations.
+Adaptive Technology Laboratory Claudia Mastroianni Harvard University Science Center (between 116b and 117) atl@fas.harvard.edu, (617-496-8800) The Adaptive Technology Laboratory (ATL) serves FAS and GSAS students with disabilities who depend on print alternatives to access course materials.
+The ATL provides adaptive computing devices, voice recognition technology, text reformatting services and laptops for inclass exams.
+Faculty members requiring handouts, lecture notes or other course materials converted into digital text, Braille, or enlarged text can contact the ATL for assistance.
+If a student requires the use of a computer for an accommodation, faculty may email the ATL to arrange for an equipment loan.
+Arrangements for reformatted material or the loan of equipment should be made least 5 business days in advance.
+Final Examinations and SDR Accommodations The Office of the Registrar provides accommodations for all scheduled final examinations.
 The Registrar may consult with faculty and SDR when access and equity questions pertaining to accommodations arise.
 For questions concerning the administration of final exams (e.g., dropping off/picking up exams, location of students, etc.) for students with disabilities, please contact the Examinations Office, fasexams@fas, or (617-495-1542).
 For questions concerning accommodations, please call SDR (617-496-8707) Voice, or (617-496-3720) V/TTY, or E-mail sdr@fas.